Yutanghe/TerryTopGroupAssignment2/_posts/2021-07-18-IT Professional Research.markdown

 • What aspect of their position is most challenging?
 Having to be able to use different libraries due to different teams using other resources requires you to be adaptable and flexible to change.
 Having communication breakdowns would be a huge issue in this role as collaboration with other team members and their areas of expertise is essential to create a cohesive end product.

 Cayden - Software developer videos & summary
 ‘What Does a Software Developer Do?’
 -https://www.youtube.com/watch?v=NF3sIsdg2jY
--software developers create, update and bigfix programs using different programming languages and writing code -software developers use integrated development environments (IDE’s) to run, test and execute sections of code -junior developers write and review code
--senior developers review and mentor juniors developers code -lots of meetings to make sure everyone is working as a synchronized team

 ‘What do I ACTUALLY do as a Software Developer?’
 -https://www.youtube.com/watch?v=leOX1ehXHNM
+• What kind of work is done by the IT professional?
-1. Building features - understanding the code and data behind a program in order to properly integrate the new feature into the program
+Software developers create, update and bigfix programs using different programming languages and writing code Software developers use integrated development environments (IDE’s) to run, test and execute sections of code Building features - understanding the code and data behind a program in order to properly integrate the new feature into the program
-2. Fixing bugs - going through lists of known and potential bugs and attempting to fix them while cleaning up or rewriting existing code for future use
+Fixing bugs - going through lists of known and potential bugs and attempting to fix them while cleaning up or rewriting existing code for future use

+• What kinds of people does the IT professional interact with?
+Are they other IT professionals?
+Clients?
+Investors?
+The  general public?

+lots of meetings to make sure everyone is working as a synchronized team, meetings and communicating with project managers/business analysts and other developers to help with production of the code

+• Where does the IT professional spend most of their time?

-3. Continued learning - researching different frameworks and learning new skills in order to accomplish their tasks and build their coding knowledge
+Continued learning - researching different frameworks and learning new skills in order to accomplish their tasks and build their coding knowledge and coding different parts of programs

-4. Communication - meetings and communicating with project managers/business analysts and other developers to help with production of the code
+• What aspect of their position is most challenging?

-5. Production issues - a major form of bug that is system wide that causes serious problems (system wide outage or important user having a problem) that needs to be fixed ASAP
+Production issues - a major form of bug that is system wide that causes serious problems (system wide outage or important user having a problem) that needs to be fixed ASAP

 -Tony
 'What Does A Google Engineering Manager Do?'